JakeSteam/blog-personal/_drafts/2023-12-01-idle-iktah-tips-faqs-and-endgame-guides.md

 ---
 title: I love Idle Iktah.
-Here's 40 tips, and 3 mini-guides ⏳
+Here's 43 tips, and 3 mini-guides ⏳
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/iktah-banner-2.png
 tags:
     - Idle Iktah
     - Gaming
     - Android
 ---

-I have been playing Idle Iktah almost obsessively for the last 6 weeks, and have finally reached all 99s!
-In this post, I'll answer common questions from the [Discord](https://discord.gg/TRymHghrKA), reveal a few gameplay tips, as well as a small collection of mini-guides.
+I have been playing Idle Iktah almost obsessively for the last 6 weeks, and have finally reached all 99s and almost 100% completion!
+In this post, I'll answer common questions from the [Discord](https://discord.gg/TRymHghrKA), reveal plenty of gameplay tips, and include a small collection of mini-guides.
 Enjoy!

+Improvements / suggestions for this post are very much welcomed, feel free to leave a comment or [raise a PR directly](https://github.com/JakeSteam/blog-personal) and I'll include them.
+Mouseover / tap to the left of a header if you want a direct link to share.

+Idle Iktah is [available on iOS](https://apps.apple.com/us/app/idle-iktah/id1631764038) and [available on Android](https://play.google.com/store/apps/details?id=games.grounded.idleiktah), I play on Android.

 ### FAQs